Using Images, Video & Rich Media

 - Make use of original rich media elements

-- Are seen as higher quality, and
+- Are seen as higher-quality

 - Have more opportunities to rank in SERPs as a result.